 I urge students looking to work in animation to understand that it's never likely to be a steady job or even an easy job.
 Few jobs in entertainment are.
 However, there are many types of jobs in the field and getting to do what you love for a living makes up for some of the more challenging aspects that come with an animation career.

 What 2D software will students be learning?

-In the 2D Animation course, we're focusing mainly on Toon Boom Harmony.
-But once you have skills in one strong software program, these skills will likely translate to others.
+In our 2D Animation courses, we're focusing mainly on Toon Boom Harmony.
+But once you have strong skills in one software program, these skills will likely translate to others.
 For example, I started in Flash (now Animate CC) but I also animate in After Effects and even Photoshop.
 Software programs are just a tool like any other.

 Learn to use the tool and your artistic side can take over, perhaps even flourish in ways you never thought possible.

 How can students prepare for a career in 2D animation?